VelvetHawk/OSMetrics/README.md

 Name          | Value
 :---: |:---:
-KAFKA_HOST | Address of the host for the Kafka server KAFKA_PORT | Port number
+KAFKA_PRODUCER_ID | Client ID for the Kafka Producer KAFKA_CONSUMER_ID | Client ID for the Kafka Consumer KAFKA_HOST | Address of the host for the Kafka server KAFKA_PORT | Port number
 KAFKA_SSL_CA_FILE | path/to/file